-Where a participant in the DSU Plan is terminated without cause, all of such participant's unvested DSUs immediately vest and all vested DSUs are automatically redeemed 10 business days following the date of termination.
+Where a participant in the DSU Plan is terminated without cause or the participant resigns for good reason, all of such participant's unvested DSUs immediately vest and all vested DSUs are automatically redeemed 10 business days following the date of termination.
 Where a participant in the DSU Plan is terminated with cause, all of such participant's vested DSUs that have not yet been redeemed, and all unvested DSUs, at the date of termination terminate immediately.
 Where a participant in the DSU Plan resigns or retires from the Company or ceases to be an eligible participant because of death or incapacity to work, all of such participant's unvested DSUs at the date of termination terminate immediately and vested DSUs are automatically redeemed 10 business days following the date of termination.
-Unvested DSUs also vest in certain circumstances in the context of a change of control of the Company.
+In the event of a Change of Control other than a Board Change of Control (in each case, as defined in the DSU Plan), unvested DSUs automatically vest and are redeemed immediately prior to completion of the Change of Control for Common Shares or cash at the option of the participant.
+In the event of a Board Change of Control, unvested DSUs automatically vest upon completion of the Board Change of Control and may be redeemed for Common Shares or cash at the option of the participant.
 The foregoing termination and vesting provisions that apply on termination of eligibility are subject to the discretion of the Governance Committee, as designated by the Board.